nikeshkrjha/RoundedButton/README.md

 If you don't want the toggle button behavior you can set the appropriate background color in `awakeFromNib()` method and comment out the `touchesBegan(_ touches: Set<UITouch>, with event: UIEvent?)` method.

+### Please see the wiki for customization of the button

 ## Screenshot:
 ![alt text](https://github.com/nikeshkrjha/RoundedButton/blob/master/Screen%20Shot%202017-10-11%20at%203.36.25%20PM.png)